5 min read · Cost

 Key takeaways

-- California rainy season allows winter work in most regions
+- California's intermittent rainy season allows winter re-siding in most regions

-- Dry-in by end of day is non-negotiable
+- Drying the home in by the end of every work day is non-negotiable

-- Tahoe winter is the exception where work largely stops
+- Tahoe and high elevation are the exception where winter work stops

 FAQ